 How to Update Website Content: My Detailed Step-by-step

 Before you update any content on your website, it's important to check some important things.
-Think of it like getting your site ready for success!
+These are:

 - Website speed: How fast does your site load?
 Slow websites are a major buzzkill!

-If you have no problems with..above, then great news!
+If your website has no problems, then great news!
 You're all set to update your website content.

 Step 1: Analyze Which Content Need to be Updated

 The first thing you need to do is figure out which pieces of content need a little boost.
-We can use a handy tool called Google Search Console to help us out.
+You can use Google Search Console for this process.

 Here's how you can use it: